 More recently, there has also been a review from Giacomella Orofino, in what might well prove to have been the final issue of the finacially beleagured JIATS, who also makes positive remarks about our work: she says, for example, that we ‘have undertaken a very complex and important work that has the great merit of being a pioneering study’, and she describes the monograph as, ‘a dense, important work that offers valuable sources of information on the development of the Rnying ma pa tradition’.
 But Orofino’s review is at the same time vitiated by a great deal of confusion, including at several key and even elementary points, and especially when attempting the more technical aspects of our dense and lengthy monograph.
-Even in seeking to praise us, she makes highly inaccurate statements of both fact and interpretation, and her two or three points of criticism are no less muddle-headed.
+Even in seeking to praise us, she makes surprisingly inaccurate statements of both fact and interpretation, and her two or three points of criticism are no less muddle-headed.
 Regarding the latter, we fully hope and expect that in due course, some truly learned scholar might propose real improvements to our undoubtedly imperfect work, and although this might prove a somewhat chastening experience, it should also be enlightening.
 However, Orofino’s present criticisms are as difficult to take seriously as her praises, because she is so manifestly confused in both instances.